Ways to Increase Your FICO Score for Home Buying

 - Payment History — How often do you make late payments?

-Lenders want to ensure that giving you a loan isn't a risk for them.
-Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-You'll still get approved for a mortgage with a lower score, but the interest accumulated in the long run could be more than double the amount of someone with a near perfect FICO score.
+Lenders want to be positive that giving you a loan is a safe move.
+Your FICO score gives lenders a view of what type of borrower you are solely because of your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accrued over time could be more than double that of someone with a higher credit score.

-There are strategies to raise your score.
+You want an improved score, but how do you get there?
 Building your FICO score takes time.
-It can be rare to make a large-scale change in your number with small changes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+It can be difficult to make a large-scale change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
+The most important thing is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Keep up with payments.
-Delinquent payments drastically drop your credit score.
+- Pay on time.
+How often you're late with payments greatly affects your credit score.
 It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to prove that you're able to make payments to a bank.
+Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.

 - Correct your credit report.
-If you find incorrect items on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the majority of your debt transferred to a single card.
+At first, this doesn't sound like a good idea.
+But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the majority of your debt sitting on one card.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of Hanley Agency, Inc., shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Hanley Agency, Inc., shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.

 To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.